Learn how to make blackberry vinegar, plus three ways to use it in a tasty fruit dip, main dish meal, and homemade salad dressing.

 - 1/2 cup heavy cream

-Brown pork chops in butter & oil in skillet.
+Brown pork chops (or chicken) in butter & oil in skillet.
 Add broth and vinegar, stir.
 Simmer chops, ten minutes on each side, remove & keep warm.
 Raise heat and boil about five minutes or until thickened.
 Add heavy cream and stir until desired thickness is reached.
 Pour over chops and serve immediately.

 - 5 tablespoons berry vinegar